-(2) The calculated chassis neights only apply to the praces in the bodybuilders' drawings, you should consult the DAF specification sheets and/ or (if you have them) the TOPEC layout calculation data.
+(2) The calculated chassis heights only apply to the places in the bodybuilders' drawings that are manager to the bodybuilders' drawings, you should consult the DAF specification sheets and/ or (if you have them) the TOPEC layout calculation data.

 The parameters indicated in these formulas can be found in the bodybuilders' drawings concerned.
 They can also be derived from the above-mentioned drawing 1260799.
 Therefore, always also refer to this detailed drawing.